script-fu/script-fu.github.io/_posts/2022-12-4-Custom Script-Fu Procedures.md

 # Custom Script-Fu Procedures
 # * Tested in GIMP 2.99.14 *
 Here's an evolving list of the custom procedures I've made to help build scripts quickly.
+An example of how to use them is located [here.](https://script-fu.github.io/2023/08/22/Library.html)

 <!-- include procedure list -->
 - [add-alpha-to-layer](https://github.com/script-fu/script-fu.github.io/blob/main/procedures/add-alpha-to-layer.scm)